-Open to youth enrolled in Robotics 3, but may also include youth in Robotics 1 or 2 if the exhibits meets the guidelines.
+Open to youth enrolled in Robotics 3, but may also include youth in Robotics 1 or 2 if the exhibit meets the guidelines.
 Exhibit an original robot, either homemade or a kit that does not fall under Robotics 1 or 2 that can complete a task using MULTIPLE sensors.
-The robot must be autonomous and cannot be controlled remotely.
+The robot must be autonomous, Text Based (Python, C etc.) and cannot be controlled remotely.
 If a robot kit is used, then some parts of the robot must be built using other components such as wood, plastic or metal.
-The robot can include any types of motors, pneumatics or sensors.
-The Innovation class can also be used for LEGO Mindstorms/ Spike Prime, etc. or Vex kits where the exhibit does not fall under Robotics 1 or 2 exhibit option.
+The robot can include any type of motors, pneumatics or sensors.
+This class can also be used for LEGO Mindstorms/Spike Prime, etc. or Vex kits where the exhibit does not fall under Robotics 1 or 2 exhibit options.

 Autonomous control of the robot may also be achieved using an "open source" platform such as Arduino or Raspberry Pi and can be programed using a coding language that is publicly available.
-Exhibitors in Robotics Innovation/Open-Source class must complete and display a build log which contains a diagram (drawing or 3D rendering) of their robot with each of the key components labeled, an explanation of why they made the design/programing decisions they made, and a short journal sharing what they learned about the engineering design process and programming throughout their work in the project (as well as while preparing the exhibit).
+Exhibitors must complete and display a build log which contains a diagram (drawing or 3D rendering) of their robot with each of the key components labeled, an explanation of why they made the design/programming decisions they made, and a short journal sharing what they learned about the engineering design process and programming throughout their work in the project (as well as while preparing the exhibit).
 In addition, each youth must bring their program code (on laptop or on paper), and their robot to demonstrate.
-Exhibits in this class must be able to fit on no more than a 6' x 2' table (or ground footprint), and must be fully assembled 15 minutes prior to the judging start time.
+Exhibits in this class must be able to fit on no more than a 6' x 2' table (or ground footprint) and must be fully assembled 15 minutes prior to the judging start time.
 No Exceptions.

+Junk Drawer Robotics

-Junk Drawer Robotics: All exhibits should be original designs made with everyday objects and materials.
+All exhibits should be original designs made with everyday objects and materials.
 Exhibits with purchased kits will not be accepted.
 Exhibitors are also required to bring their Junk Drawer Robotics Youth Robotics Notebook with the sections completed for the project they are exhibiting, including the sections leading up to the activity they are exhibiting.
 For example, if a youth is bringing Activity E from Junk Drawer Level 1, they should have robotics notebook sections A-E completed.
+For Innovation Class, all sections should be completed for your level.

-Junk Drawer Robotics 1: (not eligible for state fair)

-Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 1 Book.
+Junk Drawer Robotics 1 (SF 50287) Junk Drawer Level 1: Give Robotics A Hand & Youth Notebook - Required Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 1 Book.
 Be sure all robotics notebook sections within the module being exhibited are filled in.

-Junk Drawer Robotics 2: (SF 50288)

-Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 2 Book.
+Junk Drawer Robotics 2 (SF 50288) Junk Drawer Level 2: Robots on the Move & Youth Notebook - Required Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 2 Book.
 Be sure all robotics notebook sections within the module being exhibited are filled in.

-Junk Drawer Robotics 3: (SF 50289)

-Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 3 Book.
+Junk Drawer Robotics 3 (SF 50289) Junk Drawer Level 3: Mechatronics & Youth Notebook - Required Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 3 Book.
 Be sure all robotics notebook sections within the module being exhibited are filled in.